tendermint/spec/rfc/004-abci++.md

 Example usecases of this include validator determined price oracles, validator guaranteed IBC connection attempts, and validator based threshold crypto.

 This adds an app-determined data field that every validator must include with their vote, and these will thus appear in the header.
+#### Rename {BeginBlock, [DeliverTx], EndBlock} to FinalizeBlock

+The prior phases gives the application more flexibility in their execution model for a block, and they obsolete the current methods for how the consensus engine relates the block data to the state machine.
+Thus we refactor the existing methods to better reflect what is happening in the new ABCI model.

+This rename doesn't on its own enable anything new, but instead improves naming to clarify the expectations from the application in this new communication model.
+The existing ABCI methods  `BeginBlock, [DeliverTx], EndBlock` are renamed to a single method called `FinalizeBlock`.

+#### Summary

 We include a more detailed list of features / scaling improvements that are blocked, and which new phases resolve them at the end of this document.